Multilingual User Interface: Windows 10

-Beginning with Windows 10 version 1803, Microsoft started using the term "Local Experience Pack" (LXP) in some places [store?] instead of the older term "Language Pack", but they work the same way.
-In addition to installing via Windows Settings, these 110 LXPs are also available through the Microsoft Store (app and web); the latter enabling remote installation for consumer editions of Windows.
+Beginning with Windows 10 version 1803, Microsoft phased out LIPs in favor of Local Experience Packs (LXPs).
+In addition to installation via Windows Settings, LXPs are also available through the Microsoft Store; the latter enabling remote installation for consumer editions of Windows.
 As with all applications from the Microsoft Store, only the LXPs that are compatible with that Windows device are shown in the Microsoft Store app.

-An LXP is updated through the Microsoft Store; outside of the normal Windows update cycle.

 Supported languages

-Supported languages by OS version is as follows:
+Supported languages by OS version are as follows:

 PC

 Mobile

 The multilingual user interface for Windows Phones did not appear until version 7.0.

 Patent

 The MUI technology is covered by an international patent titled "Multilingual User Interface for an Operating System".
 The inventors are Bjorn C. Rettig, Edward S. Miller, Gregory Wilson, and Shan Xu.